powsybl/powsybl-core/docs/configuration/modules/load-flow-default-parameters.md

 # Module load-flow-default-parameters

-The `load-flow-default-parameters` module is used everytime a load-flow is ran.
+The `load-flow-default-parameters` module is used everytime a load-flow is run.
 It defines the default values for the most common parameters a LoadFlow implementation should be able to handle.

 ## Properties